 - Reduce storage costs

 As we begin releasing new drives that exceed this 2.1TB capacity limitation, your attention should be focused on how to deploy these new high-capacity storage solutions successfully.
 There are near-term obstacles to overcome in the desktop environment, particularly for bootable drives.
-The adoption has fewer and simpler limitations in the enterprise market.
+The adoption in the enterprise market has fewer, simpler limitations.